Update #31 – November 4, 2016

 Now, back to writing/revising.

 Update #39 – January 1, 2018

 Wow!
 A new year already!
 I hope you all had a relaxing holiday, with lots of delicious food and time spent with people you love.

 This.
 Is.
 It.
 This is the year I am going to finish my dissertation once and for all!!
 It is happening!!
 I will be in the final stages of writing and revising over the next few months.

 The fall was busy for me.
-I traveled a fair bit around Ontario for work (including to Thunder Bay!), worked on my dissertation, and had some papers (co-authored with others) get accepted to be published.
+I traveled a fair bit around Ontario for work (including to Thunder Bay, which was really beautiful!), worked on my dissertation, and had some papers (co-authored with others) get accepted to be published.
 I am looking forward to a productive 2018!!

 2018 will start with two presentations–the first will be for the Collaborative Graduate Program in Women’s Health student seminar series, where I will be presenting some of findings from the Healthy Mothers study, and second will be at the Racialized Maternal Health Conference on January 31st, where I will be presenting some of my dissertation research on the perinatal care experiences of women with physical disabilities.
 The Racialized Maternal Health Conference has an amazing line-up so grab a ticket (for free!) if you can.
 The one-day conference is in Toronto and organized by graduate student Elsie Amoako and others (Elsie is the founder of Mommy Monitor, an app for new moms).